Vegan Chocolate Ginger Cookies

-I sweetened these cookies only with maple syrup which was a big challenge for me.
-I love to bake but I can’t lie, healthy baking is not my forte- usually I just pour in the caster sugar like there’s no tomorrow and hope for the best.
+I sweetened these cookies only with agave nectar which was a big challenge for me.
+I love to bake but I can’t lie, baking with liquid sweeteners is not my forte- usually I just pour in the caster sugar like there’s no tomorrow and hope for the best.

 Do you know how many batches of squidgy cookie dough and spongy cookies I threw away this week before I got these vegan chocolate ginger cookies just right?
 Well, let me tell you… A lot.
 But it was worth it because I’m very pleased with the finished result and I know you will be too!

 The final recipe is surprisingly easy and contains only 6 ingredients.
 The cookies are perfect paired with some hot tea or as an on-the-go snack and I even think they’d make an excellent edible gift.
 Or, you can do what I did and just eat them all in one night.
 Just kidding (not kidding).

 Ingredients you’ll need